 Admission decisions are made by the MSW Admissions Committee, comprised of social work faculty members and one or more individuals from the College of Nursing and Health Professions and/or a member of the professional community.
 The committee weighs all aspects of the completed application, including academic performance, communication skills, commitment to the values underlying the social work profession, and personal qualities necessary for effective clinical social work practice.
-These evaluations are reflected in a form (appendix E) completed by each member of the committee and compiled as a single report with a recommendation to the chair of the committee.
+These evaluations are reflected in a form (appendix E) completed by each member of the committee.
 Transfer of credits from another MSW program will be considered on a case-by-case basis.
 Only courses taken in a Council on Social Work Education accredited Master of Social Work program will be eligible for transfer.
 The applicant must have received a grade of B or better in the course(s) being considered.
 In most instances, transfer of credits will only be granted for first year foundation courses.
 In accordance with accreditation requirements, academic credit will not be given for life experience or work experience.